Capita: Ministry of Defence Services

 In 2012, Capita was awarded a 10 year long recruiting contract for the British Army, worth £1.3 billion.
 However, they have been greatly criticised, as they failed to meet the army's recruiting target every year up until 2020, with the shortfall ranging between 21% and 45% every single year.
 According to the National Audit Office one of the main failings of the contract was the new recruiting website, that was delivered in 2017- four years late and three times the original cost.
 In 2020, the contract was extended for two further years, meaning that it will now terminate in 2024.
 The Public Accounts Committee stated that Capita entered into the contract without "understanding the complexity of what it was taking on."

 During 2019, Capita won a 12-year contract to operate the Defence Fire and Rescue Service, at 53 sites across the UK, Cyprus, and the Falkland Islands, in a deal worth £525 million.
 The deal also saw Capita take over all the work of the Defence Fire Training and Development Centre and transfer it to the national Fire Service College- including Royal Air Force firefighter training.
 However, Capita once more was subject to criticism when it proposed to cut firefighter numbers at HMNB Clyde and RNAD Coulport, two nuclear warhead facilities, by 15% less than two years after the contract was awarded.
 This was described as a purely cost-cutting measure, as the firm is set to request the Scottish Fire and Rescue Service to backfill the gaps in response.

 In December 2020, an industry consortium led by Capita, called Fisher Training won a contract to deliver shore-based training to the Royal Navy and Royal Marines at 16 sites across the UK.
 The consortium is composed of Capita, Raytheon UK, Elbit Systems UK, and Fujitsu, and the contract is worth up to £2 billion.

+Capita Scaling Partner

+In 2018 Capita Scaling Partner was established as a corporate venture capita investment arm focused on B2B tech companies in customer services, AI and augmented reality.
+As a result of the financial losses reported in 2023 the Capita Scaling Partner business was discontinued.